zhenwu0831/zhenwu0831.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Paper about <span style="color: green;">leveraging machine-generated rationales to facilitate generalization in conversations</span> accepted to ACL.
+Paper about <a href="https://aclanthology.org/2024.acl-long.373/" style="color: green;">leveraging machine-generated rationales to facilitate generalization in conversations</a> accepted to ACL!